Melges 24 Permanent Bow Numbering System

 - To preserve uniformity, the graphic art creation of numbers with spaces kerned, was performed by a class approved graphic technician;

-- National Melges 24 classes (NCA) shall request the files for their class members sending a list of the sail numbers to email@example.com
+- The owner shall request the files of the sail numbers from email@example.com

 COLOR of the number: On a white Hull, Number colour shall be RED.
 On a red hull, Number colour shall be WHITE.
 On other colours of hulls, number shall be RED, unless it is an insufficient contrast to provide immediate identity, in which case it shall be WHITE;